If you want to understand how the JVM really works, this is one of the best resources on the internet.

-Anyway, that’s all for now, but this list is pretty much off the top of my head, so I’ll add more as more blogs come to mind.
-I’ll also keep this list updated with what I’m reading as I find new blogs.
-Please please please suggest other blogs I might like, and don’t assume that I already know about a blog because it’s popular.
-Just for example, I had no idea who either Jeff Atwood or Zed Shaw were until a few years ago, and were and still are probably two of the most well known programming bloggers in existence.
-Even with centralized link aggregators like HN and reddit, blog discovery has become haphazard and random with the decline of blogrolls and blogging as a dialogue rather than a monologue.
-Also, please don’t assume that I don’t want to read something just because it’s different from the kind of blog I normally read.
-I’d love to read more from UX or front-end folks; I just don’t know where to find that kind of thing!
+Anyway, that's all for now, but this list is pretty much off the top of my head, so I'll add more as more blogs come to mind.
+I'll also keep this list updated with what I'm reading as I find new blogs.
+Please please please suggest other blogs I might like, and don't assume that I already know about a blog because it's popular.
+Just for example, I had no idea who either Jeff Atwood or Zed Shaw were until a few years ago, and they were probably two of the most well known programming bloggers in existence.
+Even with centralized link aggregators like HN and reddit, blog discovery has become haphazard and random with the decline of blogrolls and blogging as a dialogue, as opposed to the current practice of blogging as a monologue.
+Also, please don't assume that I don't want to read something just because it's different from the kind of blog I normally read.
+I'd love to read more from UX or front-end folks; I just don't know where to find that kind of thing!

 This post was inspired by the two posts Julia Evans has on blogs she reads and by the Chicago undergraduate mathematics bibliography, which I've found to be the most useful set of book reviews I've ever encountered.

 Thanks to Bartłomiej Filipek and Sean Barrett, Michel Schniz, Neil Henning, and Lindsey Kuper for comments/discussion/corrections.

 Quote follows below, since I can see from my analytics data that relatively few people click any individual link, and people seem especially unlikely to click a link to read a comment on a blog, even if the comment is great: